StudioLE/Logwatch/README.md

 Creating a theme will simply copy the default theme files into a new sub-directory of themes for you to edit and then preview.

 ```
-node-logwatch create THEME_NAME
+node logwatch create [THEME_NAME]
 ```

 ### Preview a theme

-Previewing a theme will load a theme with some sample data in your browser.
+Preview a theme with sample data in your browser.

 ```
-node-logwatch preview [THEME_NAME]
+node logwatch preview
 ```

 ## References